The Floating World

 The samurai sits poised, sword sheathed, battle mask removed.
 He gazes across the room toward his mirrored counterpart, seeing a vision of turmoil and danger.
 For a moment he believes he has stepped beyond the floating world.
 The black-and-white panels stand as absolute barriers, highlighting the separation between the real and the masked.
 Yet this too is a false mirror — the blackening layers slowly reveal that even the peaceful warrior still carries the weight of what he once was.

 The modern samurai stands armed and masked, weapons drawn amid the fragile beauty he continues to destroy.
 He looks back across the room at the other warrior — the version of himself he wishes to become.
-The black-and-white panels function as rigid sculptural dividers, underscoring the absolute separation between reality and illusion, between the hunter and the ideal.
+The black-and-white panels function as rigid sculptural dividers, underscoring the absolute separation between reality and illusion, between the hunter/ warrior and the ideal.
 The blackening layers spread like consequence across the scene.
 Here the mask of pursuit remains firmly in place.

 The mask of: The peaceful warrior we wish to become.